tilgovi/resume/markdown/resume.md

-Working across boundaries between product engineering, information security, and corporate infrastructure, I accelerated strategic phase transitions to adopt new platforms, sunset legacy systems, and unlock collaborations across product teams responsibile for business-critical news publishing systems.
+Working across boundaries between product engineering, information security, and corporate infrastructure, I accelerated strategic phase transitions to adopt new platforms, sunset legacy systems, and unlock collaborations across product teams responsibile for business-critical publishing applications.

-* Developed a roadmap to replace on-premise network appliances with cloud-native application gateways and establish a foothold for application teams within the publishing group to migrate workloads to the company's new cloud platform
+* Developed a roadmap to replace on-premise network appliances with cloud-native application gateways and establish a foothold for application teams to migrate workloads to the company's new cloud platform

-  * Deployed an internal Istio gateway within new company Kubernetes clusters in AWS to centralize responsibility for traffic ingress within company platform teams and decentralize routing responsibility to publishing product teams
+  * Deployed an internal Istio gateway within new company Kubernetes clusters in AWS to centralize traffic ingress and decentralize routing responsibility

-  * Unified authentication, session management, and authorization enforcement in publishing applications, using Open Policy Agent, Ory Hydra, and NextAuth.js to enhance the shared gateway with identity-aware proxy features
+  * Unified authentication, session management, and authorization enforcement using Open Policy Agent, Ory Hydra, and NextAuth.js to enhance gateways with identity-aware proxy features

   * Managed team and service dependencies to ensure that transitions to the new cloud platform, gateway proxy, and authentication systems were made without downtime

-* Integrated identity systems to facilitate safer sharing of infrastructure and publishing content across platforms and workloads
+* Integrated identity systems to facilitate safer sharing of infrastructure and content across platforms and workloads

-  * Aligned identity references across publishing applications and shared Vault clusters to allow workloads across heterogenous deployment platforms to act as service accounts within publishing applications
+  * Aligned identity references across applications and shared Vault clusters to allow workloads across heterogenous deployment platforms to act as service accounts within applications

   * Configured identity integrations across cloud providers to ease incremental workload migrations

-* Provided critical feedback and partnership to the platform engineering teams regarding developer experience and platform features
+* Provided critical feedback and partnership to platform engineering teams on developer experience and platform features

-* Championed monorepo adoption to improve collaboration across teams within the publishing engineering group
+* Championed monorepo adoption to improve collaboration across teams within the publishing group

 **Remix** (Apr.
 2017 — Dec.
 2019)